KalleN98/railroad_crossing_example_with_JETANK/README.md

 This program uses collision avoidance and road following examples from jetbot.

-Program moves jetbot to right place and knows when to stop if you have well trained models for those and it detects train with colors so make sure the background dont have same color as your train have.
+Program moves jetbot to right place and knows when to stop if you have well trained models for those and it detects train with colors or movement so make sure the background dont have same color as your train have or there is no other movement.
+Also you can use both same time and use them to detect other vehicles also.

 Repository has some example images for those models.